theappbusiness/android-proxy-toggle/README.md

 ### Architecture

-The project is split in different feature modules that provide an encapsulated piece of work.
+Due to the simplicity of the app, the project has a single `app` module and the different features can be found under the `feature` package.

-The app follows MVVM Clean Architecture.
+The app follows MVVM Clean Architecture principles.

 ### Dependency Injection